Edit me

 Classes and Styles#

-A common need in building html templates is to adjust element's class list and its inline styles.
+A common need in building HTML templates is to adjust an element's class list and its inline styles.
 Therefore, Phel provides special enhancements for class and style attributes.

-Instead of concatenation an inline style string, a map can be used.
+Instead of concatenating an inline style string, a map can be used.
 The next two examples evaluate to the same result.

 (html [:div {:style "background:green;color:red;"} "bar"])